CaftBotti/manim_pi_creatures/README.md

 `python -m manim start.py`

-If it's exporting a video, you have successfully installed cairo-backend.
+If it exports a video, you have successfully installed cairo-backend.